yaelatletl/-godot-gj-api-h/README.md

 **How to use it**
 1. Put the plugin as a Node in your project.
 2. Call the function from the plugin.
 It'll initiate the request.
-3. When response is received plugin will send the signal gamejolt_request_completed with the type of the request and a message
+3. When response is received plugin will send the signal gamejolt_request_completed with the type of the request and a results directory.
 4. You may connect to this signal or yield.
 Now, you can also write all your request directly, there is a queue to process all the requests.
 5. Get the response from the plugin - it's the parsed JSON to godot directory, which is the "response" part from GameJoltAPI.

 # Methods description

+## Emited signal and interpretation results
+### Emited signal
+`signal gamejolt_request_completed(type, requestResults)`

+Signal emited by plugin, when request is completed with positive or negative status.
+* type - the url path of the request.
+* requestResults - the Dictionary containing results of the request.
+Contains such properties
+  * requestError - the error status of request
+  * responseResult - the response result (enumerated in HttpRequest)
+  * responseHeaders - the headers of the response
+  * responseStatus - the HTTP status code of the response
+  * responseBody - the parsed JSON body of GameJolt response
+  * jsonParserError - the status of parsing response
+  * gameJoltErrorMessage - the error message from Game Jolt

+### Check results
+`is_ok(requestResults)`

+Checks all results of requestResults from signal and return true if response is fully success.

+### Print out error results
+`print_error(requestResults)`

+Print out information about reason of fail from requestResults.

 ## Authentication and users
 ### Authenticate user